 Here are a few of the calls the Snoqualmie Fire Department responded to during the past two weeks:

-Around 5:05PM, Snoqualmie Firefighters assisted other Eastside units with a motor vehicle accident at the I- 90/SR-18 intersection.
+Around 1:15PM, Snoqualmie Firefighters assisted other Eastside units with a three-vehicle car accident on eastbound I-90.
+No occupants of the vehicles were injured.